 Since 2014, the California Legislature has invested in the child welfare system's capacity to identify and serve CSEC, while simultaneously shifting away from criminalization.
 Nevada County has utilized a multi-layered set of strategies to strengthen the ability of front-line staff and employees to engage, serve and support CSEC and their families.
-Nevada County's CSEC Steering Committee includes representatives from Probation, Juvenile Court, education, law enforcement, the Public Defender, the District Attorney, Public Health, BHS, and community-based organizations.
+Nevada County has utilized a multi-layered set of strategies to strengthen the ability of front-line staff and employees to engage, serve and support CSEC and their families.
+Nevada County's CSEC Steering Committee, includes representatives from Probation, Juvenile Court, education, law enforcement, the Public Defender, the District Attorney, Public Health, BHS and community-based organizations that serve CSEC.

-A Screening Assessment Tool is conducted on every youth booked into a YDF to identify youth believed to be CSEC.
+A Screening Assessment Tool is conducted on every youth booked into YDF in order to identify youth believed to be CSEC.
 CSEC youth are placed on the caseloads of specially trained probation officers.
-The officers meet with CSEC youth to discuss their current situation and make recommendations to the court.
+The officers meet with CSEC youth to discuss their current situation and make recommendations to the Court.
 Additionally, probation officers may participate in MDT meetings with attorneys, Child Welfare Services, counselors, youth advocates and other providers connected to these cases.
 The Protocol states CSEC must be understood as child abuse and reported as such, children should not be criminalized for their sexual exploitation, responses to CSEC youth should be victim centered, trauma-informed, strength-based, developmentally appropriate, culturally competent, data and outcome driven, and in the best interest of the child.